-Refund Policy
+Refund Policy/Withdrawal Policy

-- If a child is withdrawn after August 1, 2021 all deposits, including ECPC dues, will be forfeited and no refund will be given. - The Bender ECC has an annual tuition with a 30-day withdrawal policy effective August 1st or upon enrollment into the program.
+- If paid in installments, tuition will be billed beginning August 1.
+If a child is withdrawn after August 1, all deposits, including ECPC dues, will be forfeited and no refund will be given. - The Bender ECC has an annual tuition with a 30-day withdrawal policy effective August 1st or upon enrollment into the program.
 If you give notice of withdrawal before the 15th of the month, the next and final tuition installment will be prorated by 50%.
 When notice is given from the 16th to the end of the month, the next tuition payment will be charged in full and will be the final payment. - If a child is withdrawn from the Preschool after school begins, you will forfeit all advance payments and still be responsible for any balance due, including your final tuition installment. - If the Bender ECC determines we cannot meet your child's needs, no further tuition will be charged, and partial refund for the current month may be given if withdrawal is before the 15th of the month.